saramoohead/engineering-your-story/session01/001c_3d_pens.md

 ![Picture of a Polaroid 3d pen](./../assets/PolaroidPlayPen.png)

-This is a 3d pen.
+This is a Polaroid Play 3d pen.

 You are going to learn to draw with it.